mahikadubey/WFC_CMPM202/README.md

 ### Persian Patterns:
-Images with a lot more details ended up being tiled entirely (with N=3.
-With N=2, tilesize is too small to replicate complex patterns).
+Images with a lot more details ended up being tiled entirely due to there being fewer 'legal' neighbors per tile.
 Simpler patterns lead to more interesting generated artifacts.

 ![](Tiles.png)